javi-md/Appgyver2Kyma/README.md

 # Appgyver2Kyma

-Deploy an Appgyver application to Kyma Runtime
+Deploy an Appgyver sample application to Kyma Runtime